ULL-ESIT-DMSI-1920/vue-component-basics-laura-manzini-alu0101531700/README.md

 - [x] Make the `plan` component local to the `plan-picker` component
   - [x] Check that a local component can not be used out of its scope
 - [x] Make the `plan-picker` component local to the root component
   - [x] Register first the component with the name `planPicker` and try to use it.
-What happens? *The options do not appear*
+What happens? *The options do not appear because the component was not registered correctly*
   - [x] Change the name to `plan-picker`